 In year 3, RI Pty Ltd pays income tax of \$36,000, which would ordinarily give rise to a credit in its franking account of \$36,000.
-However, the company must take into account any current or prior year deferred franking debit.
+However, the company must take into account any year 3 or prior year deferred franking debit.
 The following method statement is again applied:

-- STEP 1 Identify income years for which the entity received a refund of income tax before the entity paid tax.
-For RI Pty Ltd this was year 1. - STEP 2 Add up the part of the refund that is attributable to a tax offset that is subject to the refundable tax offset rules. - For RI Pty Ltd, the amount of R&D tax offset received was \$45,000. - STEP 3 Subtract any reduction of a franking credit for any earlier payment by the entity.
+Step 1 Identify income years for which the entity received a refund of income tax before the entity paid tax.

+For RI Pty Ltd this was year 1.

+Step 2 Add up the part of the refund that is attributable to a tax offset that is subject to the R&D refundable tax offset rules.

+For RI Pty Ltd, the amount of R&D tax offset received was \$45,000 and this is the amount of the deferred franking debit.

+Step 3 Subtract franking credits previously applied against the deferred franking debit.

 \$30,000 was applied against the year 1 deferred franking debit in year 2.
 The result after applying the method statement for year 3 is \$15,000.
 Therefore, the franking credit of \$36,000 is reduced by \$15,000.
-As the deferred franking debits are now fully recovered, a franking credit of \$21,000 arises in RI Pty Ltd's franking account in year 3.
+As the deferred franking debits are now fully recovered, a franking credit of \$21,000 (\$36,000 - \$15,000) arises in RI Pty Ltd's franking account in year 3.